kNalj/alertino/README.md

 # Alertino

-Code for arduino pump monitors
+Code for arduino pump monitors.
+Arduino based device that connects to Cryomech pump, and monitors the device.
+In case that the pump goes offline, the monitor will continuously try to turn it back on, and in case that it has a SIM card it will call the phone number specified in the code.

 ## Information to gather before starting:
 - A name that will identify this monitor (I usually use the name of the fridge it is connected to)